 - Connect with your body–Once settled and focused inward, take notice of your body.
 How does each part feel?
 You may want to scan your body, starting with your toes and going all the way up to the top of your head.
 Just notice and really feel the sensations in your body.
 Notice tight spots, warm places, and places that feel comfortable.
 Remember, there’s no need to change anything about how your body feels.
 You are just noticing.

 - Notice thinking–When your mind wanders, and it will, that’s okay.
 That’s what our brain is meant to do.
 When you notice you are thinking instead of focusing on your breath, simply bring your mind gently back to the breath.
-This is mediation–bringing your mind back, over and over and over.
+This is meditation–bringing your mind back, over and over and over.
 After practicing meditation for a while, you will notice that your mind wanders less and less.

-Beginning mediators find it soothing and relaxing to just take a few minutes once or twice a day to stop the busyness of life and check in with themselves.
+Beginning meditators find it soothing and relaxing to just take a few minutes once or twice a day to stop the busyness of life and check-in with themselves.
 It’s an easy way to take a break, clear your mind, and be able to go back to your normal activities refreshed.
 You only need 5 or 10 minutes to start enjoying the benefits meditation has to offer.

 Video – How to Practice Daily Meditation